casebell/peacecoin/doc/build-osx.md

 3. It is a good idea to build and run the unit tests, too:

         make -f makefile.osx test

+4. Build Peacecoin-Qt.app:

+        cd $/peacecoin
+        /opt/local/libexec/qt4/bin/qmake -o Makefile peacecoin-qt.pro
+        make

+When linking fails you have to edit IsBinary.hpp and do make again, edit IsBinary.hpp back and do make again.

 Instructions: HomeBrew
 ----------------------